Square Root calculation methods | square root formulas

 Square Root of a Perfect Square by using the Prime Factorization Method.

-This method applicable only the for the perfect square root numbers
+This method applicable only the to the perfect square root numbers

-Step1 : Write given number into prime factors.
+Step1 : Write the given number into prime factors.

 Step2 : Make pairs of similar factors.

-Step 3 : Take the product of prime factors, then choosing one factor out of each pair.
+Step 3 : Take the product of prime factors, then choose one factor out of each pair.

 Factors of 576 = 2 x 4 x 8 x 9